 We can all agree that strategy determines our direction and priorities.
 As organizations identify the critical link between HR practices and organizational success, how can we, as HR professionals, position this link?
 The strategic importance of HR cannot be underestimated.
 Its role as the liaison between employees and the organizational effectiveness is a vital one, especially given the highly competitive nature of the workplace today.
+With Quiet-Quitting on the rise after living through the Great Resignation, the job market has become more competitive creating a daunting environment for HR leaders.

 The best-known HR model is the Standard Causal Model of HR Management which is derived from many similar models published earlier.
 It shows a causal chain that starts with the business strategy and ends, through HR practices, with improved financial performance.
+As you’re planning for 2023, the challenge will be do adopt HR strategies that also result in a stable, well skilled and engaged workforce.

 Standard Causal Model of HR Management